PaddyMcbreen/RDS_Blue_Green/README.md

 # ------------------------------------------------

 # What DB Instances can use Blue/Green Deployments?
-Currently, Blue/Green Deployments are supported for the following: <br> <br>
+Currently, Blue/Green Deployments are supported for the following: <br>
 * RDS for MariaDB <br>
 * RDS for MySQL <br>
 * RDS for PostgreSQL